postlund/pyatv/README.rst

 exist and API may change.
 Look at this as a "technical preview".
 API is not considered final until version 1.0 is released.

-NOTE: As pairing is not yet implemented, you `must` enable home sharing on your Apple TV for this library to work!
-Once pairing is implemented, this restriction will be lifted.

 The MIT license is used for this library.

 Features